dev-academy-programme/orientation---Archived/4-tools/atom/README.md

 </figure>

 See how the `<header>` element is closed up right now, and see the little > in the gutter next to it.
 If I mouse over the gutter, I will see a whole line of little arrows like that indicating where I can click to close or open sections of code.
 This is great for keeping only the part of the code you're working on visible.

+Play around with Atom until you're comfortable with it.
+We'll be using it a lot, and not just for HTML.